drprrrr/auto-test-manual-levels-io/README.md

 ## auto-test-manual-levels-io

-### How to run this program?
+### In order to run this program:

-First of all we have to install dependencies, for this we run below command
+Install dependencies with command

 ```
 npm install
 ```

-To run the program, write down on your terminal this script:
+To run the program, execute this command:

 ```
 npm run wdio
 ```

-Witness how tests will make a show!
+And watch the show!